martindg/torism/README.md

 ## What is torism

 **torism** is an HTTP proxy that relays traffic through the TOR network.
 What is special about it is the fact that it keeps a number (specified through the `NUM` environment variable) of TOR proxies running simultaneously.
-As a result, consecutive request will be routed through different TOR proxies.
+As a result, consecutive requests will be routed randomly through different TOR proxies.

 **torism** uses the following technologies:
 * TOR